How do you stay safe on the roads? Let us know in the comments!

 Stay Informed: Research your route thoroughly.
 Be aware of road conditions, weather forecasts, and any potential hazards that may be present along the way.

-Drive Defensively: Regional roads can present unexpected challenges, including wildlife crossings and uneven surfaces.
+Expect the Unexpected: Regional roads can present unexpected challenges, including wildlife crossings and uneven surfaces.
 Drive at a safe speed, always stay focused, and be prepared to react to sudden situations.

 Avoid Fatigue: Long stretches of rural roads can be tiring.
 Plan for regular breaks, switch drivers if possible, and never drive when you’re tired.